IxBahy/Frontend-notes/JavaScript/scope & closure.md

 ![Example](./assets/closure.webp)

-a clouser is a function and the lexical enviroment where it was defined and by lexical in this context we mean parent environment so what is magical about the closures after all it allows us to store the context of some variables even after they are removed and no longer reachable in the code.
+a closure is a function and the lexical environment where it was defined and by lexical in this context, we mean the parent environment so what is magical about the closures after all it allows us to store the context of some variables even after they are removed and no longer reachable in the code.

-###### so a good question here if we can access the variable environment even after it's removal where is it stored?
+###### So a good question here is if we can access the variable environment even after its removal where is it stored?

-first we know that we have the execution stack 'call stack' that stores eact execution context which is a data structure that contains information about a function's execution environment.
+first, we know that we have the execution stack 'call stack' that stores each execution context which is a data structure that contains information about a function's execution environment.

 It includes several components that are stored within the context :

 - Variable Environment
 - Scope Chain
-- This Value
+- This value
 - Parameters
 - References to the outer environment "for nested functions"

-okay that was almost a sum for a lot of things we said above so in the _JavaScript Var History_ article we talked about the garbage ccollector and the concept of reachablility its the reason why the References to the outer environment is accessable even after the variable removal
+okay that was almost a sum for a lot of things we said above so in the _JavaScript Var History_ article we talked about the garbage collector and the concept of reachability its the reason why the References to the outer environment is accessible even after the variable removal

 why?

-because the child context will still point at the value stored in the heap so the GC wont remove it
+because the child context will still point at the value stored in the heap so the GC won't remove it

 ![Example](./assets/contexts%20diagram.png)

-_all functions in ECMAScript are closures_ and the ones defined in the global scope outer environment refrence is the global environment
+_all functions in ECMAScript are closures_ and the ones defined in the global scope outer environment reference is the global environment

 ```js
 let x = 10;